syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-Swap-Nodes-from-one-ParentNode-to-another-parentnode.md

 ---
 layout: post
-title: How-to-Swap-Nodes-from-one-ParentNode-to-another-parentnode | WindowsForms | Syncfusion
+title: Swap Nodes from One ParentNode to Another ParentNode | Syncfusion
 description: how to swap nodes from one parentnode to another parentnode
 platform: WindowsForms
 control: TreeView
 documentation: ug
 ---

+# Swap Nodes from One ParentNode to Another ParentNode

+This page explains Swap Nodes from One ParentNode to Another ParentNode and more details.

-# How to Swap Nodes from One ParentNode to Another ParentNode
+## How to Swap Nodes from One ParentNode to Another ParentNode

 This can be done by using the following code.